 - (b) Upon receipt of the statewide English Language Proficiency Assessment and standardized assessment in ELA scores, schools shall exit students no later than the last school day of the school year.
-If the statewide English Language Proficiency Assessment or standardized assessment in ELA scores is received after the end of the school year, schools shall exit students within two (2) weeks after the beginning of the next school year and shall use the last day of the school year in which the standardized assessment in ELA examination was administered as the exit date. - (c) Notwithstanding a student's statewide English Language Proficiency Assessment scores, upon the request of a student's teacher, counselor, administrator, or parent, a student who has been classified as an ELL and enrolled in an English for Speakers of Other Languages (ESOL) program may be re-evaluated for English language proficiency by convening an ELL Committee at any time, according to the following procedures: - Any student being considered for exit by an ELL Committee shall be assessed on at least one (1) Department-approved assessment instrument, which shall be administered no earlier than thirty (30) school days prior to the ELL Committee's determination regarding exit.
+If the statewide English Language Proficiency Assessment or standardized assessment in ELA scores is received after the end of the school year, schools shall exit students within two (2) weeks after the beginning of the next school year and shall use the last day of the school year in which the standardized assessment in ELA examination was administered as the exit date. - (c) Notwithstanding a student's statewide English Language Proficiency Assessment scores, upon the request of a student's teacher, counselor, administrator, or parent, a student who has been classified as an ELL and enrolled in an English for Speakers of Other Languages (ESOL) program may be re-evaluated for English language proficiency by convening an ELL Committee at any time, according to the following procedures: - 1.
+Any student being considered for exit by an ELL Committee shall be assessed on at least one (1) Department-approved assessment instrument, which shall be administered no earlier than thirty (30) school days prior to the ELL Committee's determination regarding exit.
 The assessment must cover all four (4) domains, including listening, speaking, reading, and writing.
 An ELL Committee, for any student with a disability being considered for exit, shall include the Individual Education Plan (IEP) Team pursuant to Rule 6A-6.03028, F.A.C. - 2.
 The ELL Committee shall review the student's academic record holistically and shall consider the assessment results from the assessment administered under paragraph (2)(a) of this rule, and the following criteria to determine whether the student is English language proficient: - a.
 Extent and nature of prior educational or academic experience, social experience, and a student interview; - b.
 Written recommendation and observation by current and previous instructional and supportive services staff; - c.
 Level of mastery of basic competencies or skills in English and/or heritage language according to state or national criterion-referenced standards, if any; - d.
 Grades from the current or previous years; and, - e.
 Test results from tests other than the assessment according to paragraph (2)(a) of this rule. - 3.
 If a majority of the ELL Committee determines that the student is English language proficient, the student shall be exited from the program.
 If a majority of the ELL Committee determines that the student is not English language proficient, the student shall remain enrolled in the program.
 For a student with a disability, the Committee shall consider the impact of the student's disability in its decision.
-The parents' preference as to whether a student is determined English language proficient shall be considered in the final decision. - 4.
+The parents' preference as to whether a student is determined English language proficient or not English language proficient shall be considered in the final decision. - 4.
 The ELL Committee shall document the records reviewed by the Committee, which must include each of the criteria in subparagraph (2)(c)2. of this rule.
-The Committee's decision shall be supported by at least two of the criteria established in subparagraph (2)(c)2. of this rule, and the supporting criteria shall be documented in the student's file. - (4) LEP assessment data shall be used by school districts and schools to evaluate the effectiveness of their instructional programs for LEP students and to follow-up such evaluations with appropriate adjustments, modifications, and improvements of the district's and the school's LEP programs.
-The district's LEP plan, pursuant to Section 233.058, Florida Statutes, and Rule 6A-6.0905, F.A.C., shall be revised whenever substantive changes in the district's LEP program are required. - (5) Assessment results of individual students shall be used by schools to evaluate the progress of individual students.
-When indicated, such evaluations shall result in appropriate adjustments, modifications, and improvements of each individual LEP student plan, pursuant to Rules 6A-6.0901, 6A-6.0902, and 6A-6.0903, F.A.C.
-A LEP committee shall be convened whenever substantive changes in an individual LEP student plan are required.
+The Committee's decision shall be supported by at least two of the criteria established in subparagraph (2)(c)2. of this rule, and the supporting criteria shall be documented in the student's file.